 So far so good, right?
 While the customizable workplace undoubtedly has advantages for all involved, it can be tricky to foster.
-One key element is the managerial culture, which needs to be receptive and supportive of the idea, and set a good example.
-Similarly, workplace norms and social relationships play an important role: if acting in this way is not practiced widely, and if one's colleagues aren't buying in, it can be more challenging to get people on board.
+One key element is the Managers need to realize that the managerial culture, which needs to be receptive and supportive of the idea, and set a good example.
+Similarly, workplace though both are important.
+"Being" norms and social relationships play an refers to giving people a say in what important role: if acting in this way is not practiced widely, and if one's colleagues aren't buying in, it can be more organizing and management with them. challenging to get people on board.
 People tend to be set in their ways, at home and at work alike, so adapting work habits can act as a barrier.